opsmate-ai/opsmate/docs/CLI/solve.md

   Solve a problem with the OpsMate.

 Options:
   -m, --model TEXT          OpenAI model to use.
-To list models available please
+To list models available
+                            please run the list-models command.  [default:
+                            gpt-4o]
-                          run the list-models command.  [default: gpt-4o] -i, --max-iter INTEGER  Max number of iterations the AI assistant can reason about  [default: 10]
+  -i, --max-iter INTEGER    Max number of iterations the AI assistant can
-  -c, --context TEXT      Context to be added to the prompt.
-Run the list-
-                          contexts command to see all the contexts available.
-                          [default: cli]
-  --tools TEXT            Comma separated list of tools to use -r, --review            Review and edit commands before execution --help                  Show this message and exit.
+                            reason about  [default: 10] -c, --context TEXT        Context to be added to the prompt.
+Run the list- contexts command to see all the contexts available.  [default: cli] --tools TEXT              Comma separated list of tools to use -r, --review              Review and edit commands before execution -s, --system-prompt TEXT  System prompt to use --help                    Show this message and exit.
 ```

 ## USAGE